Who hasn’t had a “senior moment” or experienced a brain burp no matter their age?

 You start to wonder if these are the first signs of dementia.

-But the truth is you know yourself better than anyone else ever could.
+Besides, the truth is you know yourself better than anyone else ever could.

-And if YOU believe there’s a real problem brewing… if you feel like your memory slips are more than just run of the mill senior moments…chances are you’re right.
+And if YOU believe there’s a real problem brewing… if you feel like your memory slips are more than just run of the mill senior moments… chances are you’re right.

 YOU may be able to spot dementia before your doc!

-A new study published in the journal Neurology has revealed that folks who find their memory lapses disturbing enough to complain about them are far more likely to be diagnosed with cognitive decline or dementia later in life.
+A study published in the journal Neurology revealed that folks who find their memory lapses disturbing enough to complain about them are far more likely to be diagnosed with cognitive decline or dementia later in life.

 And that’s regardless of what their doctor, friends or family had to say about it

 Researcher Allison R. Kaup of the San Francisco VA Medical Center and the University of California San Francisco says we don’t know exactly why some folks who do perfectly fine on memory tests still feel concerned about their memories.